Collaborative Research Grants (IUCRG)Deadline for proposals December 3, 2014.

 - Explicit statement of each team member’s role on the project

-Review Criteria: Funding decisions will result from a competitive peer review of proposals.
+Review Criteria: Funding decisions will result from a competitive peer review of proposals in response to this call.
 The Vice President for Research will make the final funding decisions, based on reviewers’ recommendations.
 Awards will be based on:

-- The intrinsic intellectual merit, innovation, and potential impact of the project on the research field(s) involved, including the degree to which it expands the knowledge base or raises new scientific questions across disciplines;
+- The intrinsic intellectual merit, innovation, and potential impact of the project on the research field(s) involved, including the degree to which it expands the knowledge base or raises new scientific questions across disciplines as well as its correlation to the VPR’s strategic plan.

 - The probability of the project leading to external funding.